john-tornblom/Sudoku_Solver/README.md

 ## Software Design
-Sudoku_Solver operates on a CSV file with 9 rows and 9 columns, where each cell is seperated by the comma character, and each row is seperated by a linebreak.
+Sudoku_Solver operates on a CSV file with 9 rows and 9 columns, where each cell is separated by the comma character, and each row is separated by a linebreak.
 No spaces, comments, or headers are allowed in the CSV file.
 Each cell must contain a single digit between zero and nine, where zero represents incomplete sudoku values.
 Consequently, each CSV file is exactly 162 characters long (18*9).